wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/OPCUAAdapterSecurityConfiguration.md

 > **Note:** Administrator or root privileges are required to perform this operation.

 When the certificate is in the adapter trust store, the adapter trusts the server and the connection attempt proceeds in making the  connection call to the configured server.
 Connection succeeds only when the adapter certificate is trusted on the server side.
-See your OPC UA server documentation for more details on how to make a client certificate trusted.
-In general, servers work in a similar fashion to the clients; hence a similar approach for making the server certificate trusted on the client side can be taken on the server.
+For more details on how to make a client certificate trusted, see your OPC UA server documentation.
+In general, servers work in a similar fashion to the clients; hence you can take a similar approach for making the server certificate trusted on the client side.

 When certificates are mutually trusted, the connection attempt succeeds and the adapter is connected to the most secure endpoint provided by the server.